75team/gitpress/README.md

 [Git Press +](http://www.gitpress.org) is a light weight tool to create the web site of your github project on the easist way.

-You can build your own site just in three step:
+You can build your own site just in three steps:

 ### Step ONE